Spanish VAT/IVA Registration

 We submit your company name to the Mercantile Registry and obtain a Company Name Certificate.

 We then apply for a provisional company tax identification code (código de identificación fiscal/CIF) and register for VAT (IVA).
 Your CIF will act as your VAT number and allows you to open a bank account in the company’s name and deposit the required amount of capital, which you must do before incorporation can take place.
-You, or your accountant, can apply for a CIF at the tax office.
+We can apply for a CIF at the tax office.
 To apply for your CIF number, you must provide the following details: the name of your company (and the Negative Name Certificate from the Mercantile Registry), the registered address of the company, and identification in the form of your passport or residence permit.
-The tax office will then issue you with a certificate called an Identificación Fiscal that has your CIF number on it.
+The tax office will then issue a certificate called an Identificación Fiscal that has your CIF number on it.

 Once you have a CIF, you can open a bank account in the company’s name and deposit the required amount of capital.
 The certificate from the tax office states your company name with the addition of the words en constitución, which means that your company is in the process of being incorporated.
-You will receive another certificate ( Certificado del Desembolso Efectuado) proving that you’ve paid this amount into your business account.
+You will receive another certificate ( Certificado del Desembolso Efectuado) proving that you’ve paid the share capital into your business account.
 The certificate is also required to obtain your permanent CIF just before you start trading.

 The company constitution, or deed of incorporation, can then be prepared and signed before a notary